 About Me

 I am a certified psychoanalyst and licensed clinical social worker in private practice in Manhattan where I work with adults, adolescents, and couples.
-In addition to my clinical work, I am on the faculty of three psychoanalytic institutes where I teach and supervise candidates in training.
+In addition to my clinical work, I am on the faculty of several psychoanalytic institutes where I teach and supervise candidates in training.

 •••